 - There is often a magic system in place.
 Though not always.
 This is where you start to get into arguments.

 I found some really fun images to make my pictures this time, so you’re getting a lot of pictures today.
+Also, if you want to use one of these books with a writing lesson then you should check out fantasy writing prompts.

 5 YA Epic Fantasy books to read